Emotional Intelligence

 Key Takeaways

-- Emotional intelligence is the art of understanding and managing emotions efficiently.
+- Emotional intelligence is the art of understanding and managing emotions effectively.

 Additional Information